Surgical

 - The cervix is first dilated with several doses of Misoprostol.

-- Potassium chloride is injected into the heart or amniotic fluid or umbilical cord to stop the heartbeat (this step is not always included depending on gestation).
+- Potassium chloride is injected into the heart, brain or umbilical cord to stop the heartbeat (this step is not always included depending on gestation).

-- Laminaria (a seaweed product and osmotic dialator) is inserted into the cervix.
+- Laminaria (a seaweed product and osmotic dilator) is inserted into the cervix.

 - The woman goes home with a vaginal pack in place.